rileytinianov/rileytinianov.github.io/_projects/Turbine Design/index.md

   <img src="/imagesreal/ChordRefinement.png" height="300" alt="Hub1">
   <img src="/imagesreal/ForceDistribution.png" height="300" alt="Hub3">
 </div>
+Printed turbine and plots showing chord length and force experienced

 ## Turbine Testing
 The turbine was tested using a small-scale wind tunnel and PMDC motor.
 The turbine's power generation could be deduced by spanning a resistor across the motor terminals and measuring the speed of rotation.
 The experimental results aligned with the theoretical performances calculations, although there were some optimal tip speed ratio discrepancies.